Gastrulation: Symmetry breaking

-Germ layer determination
+Germ layer differentiation

 Specification of endoderm depends on rearrangement of maternally deposited determinants, leading to nuclearization of Beta-catenin.
 Mesoderm is induced by signaling from the presumptive endoderm to cells that would otherwise become ectoderm.

-Cell internalization

-The dorsal lip of the blastopore is the mechanical driver of gastrulation.
-The first sign of invagination seen in the frog is the dorsal lip.

 Cell signaling

 In the frog, Xenopus, one of the signals is retinoic acid (RA).
 RA signaling in this organism can affect the formation of the endoderm and depending on the timing of the signaling, it can determine the fate whether its pancreatic, intestinal, or respiratory.
 Other signals such as Wnt and BMP also play a role in respiratory fate of the Xenopus by activating cell lineage tracers.

 Amniotes

 Overview

 In amniotes (reptiles, birds and mammals), gastrulation involves the creation of the blastopore, an opening into the archenteron.
 Note that the blastopore is not an opening into the blastocoel, the space within the blastula, but represents a new inpocketing that pushes the existing surfaces of the blastula together.
 In amniotes, gastrulation occurs in the following sequence: (1) the embryo becomes asymmetric; (2) the primitive streak forms; (3) cells from the epiblast at the primitive streak undergo an epithelial to mesenchymal transition and ingress at the primitive streak to form the germ layers.